PhEEP/pheep-me-blog/WSL/terminal.md

 omf theme simple-ass-prompt
 ```

-`simple-ass-prompt` has by far been my favorite theme to use with fish.
-It gives all the information I need to know about which use I am, what path I'm on, and just enough `git` information to guide me.
-There are, of course, others and you are most welcome to try them, `omf theme` will list them out.
+`simple-ass-prompt` is a great theme to start out with.
+It gives you good information on where you are in your directory and just enough `git` insight to keep you from committing work to the wrong branch.
+There are, of course, others and you are most welcome to try them, `omf theme` will list them out and `omf install <theme>` to install.
+The one I'm currently using is `slavic-cat`, a variation on `toaster` with a more proletarian vibe ⚒.

 ### Set fish as the terminal to run on `bash init`